 ANALYSIS

-Overall, we found that users were not very aware of non-Government support systems.
+Overall, users were not very aware of non-Government support systems.

-"How might we streamline multiple support systems to address the various issues of the youth due to the living cost crisis?"
+"How might we streamline multiple support systems to address rising living costs in younger generations?"

 After 3 rounds of ideation workshops and narrowing down our scope using a decision matrix, Support Sips was developed to address the pain points, creating a centralised and streamlined experience for busy university students to find, manage and track applications for support schemes.